 Things to do on Easter in Berlin

-First of all: people love to go outside.
+First of all: Easter ist quite a social event.
+Many people travel to visit friend or family – others are going for a trip to another city.
+But, wherever they are, I think it’s safe to say that in general people enjoy to go for a stroll on Easter.
 Many people consider the Easter Weekend the first ‘real’ opportunity to enjoy a first glimpse of spring – or at least they want to check, if spring time has finally arrived.
 Or if at least Winter is gone.
 Some may meet with friends and/or family and go for an Easter Walk, others may meet in a park a let the children hunt for eggs and sweets and treats.
-Other just have dinners or go straight to the bar and/or clubbing.
+Other just have dinner or go straight to the bar and/or clubbing.
+But it’s of course also ok to just stay home and spend a long quiet weekend on the couch reading.

 Even though Easter may not be a good time for shopping, there are some special ‘shopping opportunities throughout the Easter Weekend: Easter Markets and Flea Markets.

-Most of the Berlin Flea Markets are open during their regular operating times – which means on Easter Sunday.
-Some have additional operating days.
-I’ll post updates whenever I find the related data available…
+Most of the Berlin Flea Markets are of course also open during their regular operating times – which means depending on their regular opening times on Easter Saturday and/or Easter Sunday: Berlin Flea Markets

 Traditional German Easter Food